 The temporary suspension of subscriptions/redemptions is a means of last resort.
-It effectively amounts to closing the fund.
+It effectively amounts to closing the fund5 until the market stabilizes.
 It preserves investor equality in very difficult market situations, such as when it becomes impossible to realise or value assets.
 This mechanism also protects potential subscribers, who run the risk of paying an unrealistic price if there are no reliable valuation methods available.
 Here again, investors who so wish can always exchange their shares on a secondary market.

-&lt;sup>6 The best-known example internationally is that of the Rodamco real estate fund in 1990.
+5 The best-known example internationally is that of the Rodamco real estate fund in 1990.

-Chart 1: Liquidity risk management mechanisms in open-ended funds
+Chart 1: Liquidity management tools in open-ended funds